iamtraction/DynamicWallpaper/README.md

 Every collection should be inside a directory whose name is the pack's name.
 And all the packs should be inside the `packs` directory.

+One pack has already been provided, called `Clock`.
+You can use that or make your own as per the instructions above.
+Feel free to contribute your amazing DynamicWallpaper Packs by making a pull request.

 ## Usage
 - Clone/Download this repository.
 - Run the `DynamicWallpaper.py` script.